 It can be a strong fit if you want:

-However, it may not be the best fit if you want a quiet luxury retreat, a large resort pool complex, a high-end spa vacation, or a spacious room with premium finishes.
-In that case, a more upscale property may offer better value for your travel style, even if the nightly rate is higher.
+It may not be the best fit if you want a quiet luxury retreat, a large family pool complex, an apartment-style kitchen, expansive rooms, or a resort where the pool and spa are the main focus.
+In those cases, Caesars Palace, Flamingo, or an off-Strip villa property may offer better value even when the room total is higher.

 Frequently Asked Questions